This is a complete guide covering the reasons to shoot in RAW format.

 We’ll be covering the following topics (click on a bullet point to jump to that section):

 What Does RAW Stand for in Photography?

 A RAW file is a digital image file that is stored in your camera or smartphone’s memory card.
 This RAW file is usually minimally processed and is usually uncompressed.
-Every camera manufacturer has their own RAW file format, for example Canon’s RAW files are .CR2 or .CR3, while Nikon’s are .NEF.
+Every camera manufacturer has its own RAW file format, for example, Canon’s RAW files are .CR2 or .CR3, while Nikon’s are .NEF.

 What is the Difference Between RAW and JPEG?

 There are two different image formats in photography, JPEG or JPG and RAW.

 Each format has unique characteristics and is often compared.

 Thus, the RAW vs JPEG conversation was born.

 Compared to JPEG which is compressed and processed, the RAW format is an unpolished and minimally edited format packed with data.